hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

 [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html) ("containers service"), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a Kubernetes (K8s) cluster, view details about existing clusters, and deploy containerized applications to the cluster.
 It provides an enterprise-grade container management service using open source K8s.

 In this blog post, I discuss first the persistent volumes and volume snapshots in K8s.
-Then I describe the Container Storage Interface (CSI) and HPE CSI driver for K8s in HPE GreenLake for Private Cloud Enterprise.
-With a MySQL database instance deployed as a sample stateful application using persistent volume in the cluster, I show the detailed steps to create a volume snapshot of the database as a backup using HPE CSI driver for K8s.
-Finally I demonstrate how to restore the MySQL database using the created volume snapshot.
+Then, I describe the Container Storage Interface (CSI) and HPE CSI driver for K8s in HPE GreenLake for Private Cloud Enterprise.
+With a MySQL database instance deployed as a sample stateful application using persistent volume in the cluster, I show the detailed steps used to create a volume snapshot of the database as a backup using HPE CSI driver for K8s.
+Finally, I demonstrate how to restore the MySQL database using the created volume snapshot.

 ### Persistent volumes and volume snapshots

 In K8s, a persistent volume (PV) is a piece of storage in the cluster that has been provisioned, either statically by an administrator or dynamically using *StorageClasses*.
 It provides a way for data to persist beyond the lifecycle of individual Pods.
 PV provides the necessary data persistence for stateful applications, ensuring that they function correctly even in the event of Pod or node failures.
 It's a key component in managing storage in K8s.
-Backing up PVs is then becoming a critical aspect of managing stateful applications in K8s.
+As such, backing up PVs has become a critical aspect of managing stateful applications in K8s.

 A volume snapshot is a copy of the data stored in a PV in K8s at a specific point in time.
-It provides the ability to create snapshot of a PV from stateful applications.
-Volume snapshot can be used to back up data of a PV, restore a PV from a previous state, or create a new PV from a snapshot.
-Volume snapshot provides K8s users with a standardized way to copy the contents of a PV at a particular point in time without creating an entirely new volume.
-This functionality enables, for example, database administrators to backup databases before performing edit or delete modifications.
+It provides the ability to create a snapshot of a PV from stateful applications.
+A volume snapshot can be used to back up data from a PV, restore a PV from a previous state, or create a new PV from a snapshot.
+A volume snapshot provides K8s users with a standardized way to copy the contents of a PV at a particular point in time without creating an entirely new volume.
+As an example of how this is used, this functionality can enable database administrators to backup databases before performing edit or delete modifications.